motionpdx/motionpdx.github.io/_posts/2016-07-14-cross-platform-mobile-development-with-flow.md

 end
 {% endhighlight %}

 The code initializes a Flow `UI::Application`, with a navigation bar, with our new `EventsScreen` as the root.
+Note the two helper methods defined at the top.
+Those will be useful later in this tutorial.

 Now update your `app/android/main_activity.rb` to the following:

 {% highlight ruby %}
+def iOS?; false; end
+def android?; true; end

 class MainActivity < Android::Support::V7::App::AppCompatActivity
   def onCreate(savedInstanceState)
     super